 Whether it’s wellies, dresses or the perfect handbag – whatever you’re searching for, there’s a very high chance that Internet giant, Amazon, is selling it.
 However, as a retailer, how do you make your content Amazon-friendly?
-What is it that Amazon are looking for?
+What is it that Amazon is looking for?
 And how best to tailor your copy to their global audience?

 This week, in the next instalment of our ‘How To’ guides, we look at getting your content ready for Amazon.